Newark-on-Trent: 19th–21st centuries

 Many buildings and much industry appeared in the Victorian era.
 The buildings included the Independent Chapel (1822), Holy Trinity (1836–1837), Christ Church (1837), Castle Railway Station (1846), the Wesleyan Chapel (1846), the Corn Exchange (1848), the Methodist New Connexion Chapel (1848), W. N. Nicholson Trent Ironworks (1840s), Northgate Railway Station (1851), North End Wesleyan Chapel (1868), St Leonard's Anglican Church (1873), the Baptist Chapel (1876), the Primitive Methodist Chapel (1878), Newark Hospital (1881), Ossington Coffee Palace (1882), Gilstrap Free Library (1883), the Market Hall (1884), the Unitarian Chapel (1884), the Fire Station (1889), the Waterworks (1898), and the School of Science and Art (1900).

 The Ossington Coffee Palace was built by Lady Charlotte Ossington, daughter of the 4th Duke of Portland and widow of a former Speaker of the House of Commons, Viscount Ossington.
 It was designed to be a Temperance alternative to pubs and coaching inns.

 These changes and industrial growth raised the population from under 7,000 in 1800 to over 15,000 by the end of the century.
 The Sherwood Avenue Drill Hall opened in 1914 as the First World War began.

 In the Second World War there were several RAF stations within a few miles of Newark, many holding squadrons of the Polish Air Force.
 A plot was set aside in Newark Cemetery for RAF burials.
 This is now the war graves plot, where all but ten of the 90 Commonwealth and all of the 397 Polish burials were made.
 The cemetery also has 49 scattered burials from the First World War.
 A memorial cross to the Polish airmen buried there was unveiled in 1941 by President Raczkiewicz, ex-President of the Polish Republic and head of the wartime Polish government in London, supported by Władysław Sikorski, head of the Polish Armed Forces in the West and Prime Minister of the Polish Government in Exile in 1939–1943.
 When the two died – Sikorski in 1943 and Raczkiewicz in 1947 – they were buried at the foot of the monument.
-Sikorski's remains were returned to Poland in 1993, but his former grave in Newark remains as a monument.
+Sikorski's remains were returned to Poland in 1993, but his former grave in Newark remained as a monument. in 2025, Newark city council returned Sikorski's tombstone to Poland.
 RAF Winthorpe was opened in 1940 and declared inactive in 1959.
 The site is now the location of the Newark Air Museum.

 The main industries in Newark in the last hundred years have been clothing, bearings, pumps, agricultural machinery and pine furniture, and the refining of sugar.
 British Sugar still has one of its sugar-beet processing factories to the north of the town near the A616 (Great North Road).
-There have been several factory closures, especially since the 1950s.
+There have been several factory closures especially since the 1950s.
 The breweries that closed in the 20th century included James Hole and Warwicks-and-Richardsons.